 If you want to know how to read faster, you’ve probably tried to stop “subvocalizing” and reduce “backskipping.”

-What if I told you such “speed reading” techniques are probably a waste of time for most serious learners who have big goals for their lives?
+What if I told you such “speed reading” techniques are probably a waste of time?

 - A limited vocabulary

 - A lack of reading strategy

 Even if techniques like controlling your eyes better and silencing your inner voice helped you… so what?